Dr. James (Jiusong) Kan

-Dr. Jiusong (James) Kan was an orthopedic surgeon at the Guang An Men Hospital of Traditional Chinese Medicine in Beijing before coming to the U.S. in 1999 .
-He specialized in orthopedic conditions post-surgery in addition to Chinese herbal medicine.
-Dr. Kan studied with the some of China's most outstanding doctors and technicians.
+Dr. Jiusong (James) Kan was an orthopedic surgeon at the Guang An Men Hospital of Traditional Chinese Medicine in Beijing before coming to the United States.
+He specializes in orthopedic conditions post-surgery in addition to Chinese medicine.
+Dr. Kan has worked with and studied from some of the most outstanding doctors and technicians in China.

-Dr. Kan is a highly-guided and inuitive healer.
-He is a much-sought-after herbalist, and uses Herbal Therapy for the treatment and management of acute and chronic conditions, including neurological and gastrointestinal disorders, migraine, asthma, arthritis, addiction, gynecological conditions, disorders of the discs and spinal column, chronic pain, and sports and soft tissue injuries.
+In addition to being an orthopedic surgeon, Dr. Kan has been a much-sought-after acupuncturist and herbalist.
+He is experienced in using these methods of Chinese medicine for the treatment and management of acute and chronic conditions, including neurological and gastrointestinal disorders, migraine, asthma, arthritis, addiction, gynecological conditions, disorders of the discs and spinal column, chronic pain, and sports-related soft tissue injuries.

 Medical Training and Positions

-From 1992—1997, Dr. Kan was the Staff Surgeon at the Guang An Men Hospital of Traditional Chinese Medicine in Beijing where he was responsible for general and emergency surgery, treatment and management of post-surgical complications, and clinical supervision of interns and students.
-From 1997—1999, Dr. Kan was Associate Chief Surgeon in the Department of Orthopedics at the Beijing Dongzhimen Hospital.
-In addition to performing surgery, he was responsible for the organization of the operating team, supervision of interns and residents, post-surgical care, and all emergent situations.
+After obtaining his degrees, Dr. Kan has served as the Staff Surgeon in the Department of Orthopedics at the Beijing Gu Lou Hospital where he performed general and emergency surgery, and the Staff Surgeon at the Guang An Men Hospital of Traditional Chinese Medicine in Beijing where he was responsible for general and emergency surgery, treatment and management of post-surgical complications, and clinical supervision of interns and students.
+At Beijing Dongzhimen Hospital, Dr. Kan has taken the position of Associate Chief Surgeon in the Department of Orthopedics where, in addition to performing surgery, he was responsible for the organization of the operating team, supervision of residents and interns, post-surgical care, and general emergency responses.

-In 1995, Dr. Kan served as the Chief Medical Officer in the 10th National Games of the Beijing Sports Committee.
-In 1998, he was the Chief Medical Officer for the 12th National Games of the Beijing Sports Committee where he was in charge of the medical team for national and international competitions.
+Dr. Kan has been invited by the Beijing Sports Committee to serve as the Chief Medical Officer in the 10th and 12th National Games where he was in charge of the medical team for national and international competitions.
 He was also responsible for the treatment and rehabilitation of athletes' injuries, dietary training for adolescent participants, and the management of emergency situations.
-As in all medical positions in the Peoples Republic of China, treatment utilized both Traditional Chinese Medicine (for example, acupuncture and Tuina) as well as Western methodologies.
+As in all medical positions in China, treatments utilized both Traditional Chinese Medicine (for example, acupuncture and Tuina) as well as Western methodologies.

-From 1995—1999, Dr. Kan provided clinical instruction and supervision in all aspects and levels of Acupucture and Tuina at the Beijing Li Min Medical College.
-From 1998 – 1999, Dr. Kan served as a Board Member of the National Credentialing Committee for Orthopedic Doctors (NCCOD), Peoples Republic of China.
-It is a position of great stature in which board members evaluate practicing physicians’ knowledge, skill levels, and overall quality of medical practice..
+Dr. Kan has served as a clinical instructor and supervisor of Acupucture and Tuina at the Beijing Li Min Medical College.
+Dr. Kan has also served as a Board Member of the National Credentialing Committee for Orthopedic Doctors (NCCOD), a position of significant stature that is responsible for the evaluation of practicing physicians’ knowledge, skill levels, and overall quality of medical practice.

 T'ai Chi Training and Accomplishments

-From the age of 12, Dr. Kan studied under several of the most prestigious Grand Masters in the Chinese Martial Arts — highly skilled in many forms including T'ai Chi, Bagua, Xingyi, and Yiquan.
-Dr. Kan won First Place in 1991 and Third Place in 1992 in the Beijing and National Colleges Wu Shu (Martial Arts) Championships which are similar to NCAA competition.
+From the age of twelve, Dr. Kan studied under several of the most prestigious Grand Masters in the Chinese Martial Arts — highly skilled in many forms including T'ai Chi, Bagua, Xingyi, and Yiquan.
+Dr. Kan won First Place in 1991 and Third Place in 1992 in the Beijing and National Colleges Wu Shu (Martial Arts) Championships (Chinese counterparts of NCAA competitions).